 - Install your filter – Now simply install your air filters as you would normally do and start your HVAC system.

 After turning on your AC system, the scent will spread quickly throughout your home and last about 30 days.
 30 days is the perfect amount for the air filter to last because most air filters need to be changed every 30 days.
 Don’t forget to schedule regular Sarasota HVAC maintenance for your home.
-Most air ducts should be cleaned yearly to prevent dust particles from building up in your ducting and blowing it into your home.
+Most air ducts should be cleaned yearly to prevent dust particles from building up in your ductwork and blowing into your home.

 Contact Airrific Air Conditioning and Heating today to schedule your service call through our online form or by calling us at (941) 677-5957.